 Falls can have a devastating impact on an older adult's life, potentially affecting independence, self-confidence, and their ability to remain safely in their home.
-Thus, clinicians must educate their clients and remain up to date on the most available evidence for fall prevention for community-based older adults.
+Thus, clinicians must educate their clients and stay updated on the most available evidence for fall prevention for community-based older adults.
 Single focus fall intervention programs often include exercise interventions and may also include home hazard interventions.
 Research supports multifactorial fall prevention approaches to prevent falls in older adults.
 Multifactorial fall prevention interventions often include education about:

 AOTA, the CDC, AARP, and the University at Buffalo all maintain valuable resources about fall prevention and aging in place for community-dwelling older adults.
-Being able to provide patients with apps regarding medication management can also serve as a way clinician can better serve their clients with information and education about medication management.
+Providing patients with apps regarding medication management can also serve as a way clinician can better serve their clients with information and education about medication management.

 Research indicates most older adults want to remain in their homes as they age.
 However, falls can prevent older adults from remaining safely in their homes and being active participants in their communities.
 Clinicians need to stay updated regarding the evidence supporting fall prevention programs.